D4cry0/D4cry0/README.md

 - 2013 - Computer engineer  ( concluded in 2016 )

 - 2014 / 2022 - I was unable to perform my profession at 100% the only choice i had was to start an e-commerce business.
-There i coordinate a team of 10 people in all kind of jobs like: logistics, resource manager, international purchasing, web design, marketing, social media, customer support and planning showroom events.
+There i coordinated a team of 10 people in all kind of jobs like: logistics, resource manager, international purchasing, web design, marketing, social media, customer support and planning showroom events.

 - 2023 (Current) - Full Stack Engineer at Martisan SA. de CV. and Software Assistant